Search All Research Studies

 Citation: Patel M, Phillips-Caesar E, Boutin-Foster C .
 Attitudes and beliefs regarding cardiovascular risk factors among Bangladeshi immigrants in the US.
 J Immigr Minor Health 2014 Oct;16(5):994-1000. doi: 10.1007/s10903-013-9868-7.

-Keywords: Cardiovascular Conditions, Lifestyle Changes, Racial / Ethnic Minorities, Risk
+Keywords: Cardiovascular Conditions, Lifestyle Changes, Racial and Ethnic Minorities, Risk